deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 npm i -g truffle
 ```

-Clone this [Git Repository](https://github.com/deveshjain0/chainlink_betting_game) and read the [Deploying and Debugging Smart Contracts on Polygon](https://learn.figment.io/tutorials/deploying-and-debugging-smart-contracts-on-polygon) tutorial to setup network config inside Truffle and learn the deployment on the Polygon network.
+Clone this [Git Repository](https://github.com/deveshjain0/chainlink_betting_game) and read the [Deploying and Debugging Smart Contracts on Polygon](https://learn.figment.io/tutorials/deploying-and-debugging-smart-contracts-on-polygon) tutorial to setup Truffle network config and learn about the deployment on the Polygon network.

 ```
 git clone https://github.com/deveshjain0/chainlink_betting_game